-The mission of the North Dakota Human Rights Film and Arts Festival (NDHRFF) is to educate, engage, and facilitate discussion around local and world-wide human rights topics through the work of filmmakers and artist.
-2018 is the second year for both the film and art festivals.
+The mission of the North Dakota Human Rights Film and Arts Festival (NDHRFF) is to educate, engage, and facilitate discussion around local and world-wide human rights topics through the work of filmmakers and artists.

 If you have any questions about the festival or work submission, please email email@example.com